 The board has approved a set of corporate governance guidelines in accordance with rules of the NYSE.
 These guidelines set forth the key policies relating to corporate governance, including director qualification standards, director responsibilities and director compensation.
 The board has also approved a code of business conduct and ethics in accordance with rules of the NYSE and the SEC applicable to all directors, officers and employees, including the chief executive officer, the principal financial and accounting officer and other senior financial officers.
 The code is intended to provide guidance to directors and management to assure compliance with law and promote ethical behavior.
-Copies of the company's corporate governance guidelines and its code of business conduct and ethics may be found on the company's website at www.hess.com and are also available without charge upon request to the company's corporate secretary at its principal executive office set forth on the first page of this proxy statement.
+Copies of the company's corporate governance guidelines and its code of business conduct and ethics may be found on the company's website at www.hess.com and are also available without charge upon request to the company's corporate secretary at the address set forth on page 9.